ids-s1-21/project-Calcutta_Coders/README.md

 Introduction:

-Our aim in this project is to find out how iMDb ratings compare for films from different countries.
-We are using a data set called iMDb movies that has come from kaggle.
-We also scraped the variables us.
-The data set was originally from the public iMDb website which shows all the ratings and then this was filtered to only films with more than 100 votes.
-Each case is a different flim for this data set.
-We will also compare how different variables (title, year published, genre, budget, USA gross income, Worldwide gross income, duration and actors) affect iMDb ratings and also how many votes were cast for a film to recieve said rating.
+Our aim in this project is to find out how IMDb ratings compare for films from different countries.
+We are using a data set called IMDb movies from kaggle.
+The data set was originally from the public iMDb website which shows all the ratings and then this was filtered to only films from 1990 to today, in order to make the analysis more relevant.
+We also scraped the variables us_votes (number of US votes), us_rating (average rating from US users), non_us_votes (number of non US votes), and non_us_rating (average rating from non US users).
+Each case is a different film for this data set.
+We will compare how the country of origin affects iMDb ratings.

 Data analysis plan:

 The outcome (response, Y) will be the average imdb ratings, The predictor (explanatory, X) will be country.
-To properly explore these realtionships we will use gross and worlwide income to see if the movie did well worldwide or just in the us, we can also …

-We will use comparison groups such as worldwide gross to see if this film sold well worldwide or just in the US, if it did well worldwide
+We will take a look at whether the proportion of US votes negatively impacts a movie’s rating for each country.
+Finally, to further analyze this relationship, we will consider possible confounding variables including genre and us income.

 ## Summary